St John of God Health Care

-St John of God Health Care is a Catholic provider of healthcare services in Australia, with 24 hospitals and facilities comprising more than 3,400 beds.
+St John of God Health Care is a not for profit, Catholic provider of health care services in Australia, with 25 hospitals and facilities comprising more than 3,200 beds.
 The group operates in Western Australia, New South Wales, Victoria, and New Zealand.

 The group has evolved out of the Brothers Hospitallers of Saint John of God, a Catholic order.

 History

 The congregation of the Sisters of St John of God was founded in 1871 in Wexford, Ireland.
 In 1895, Perth's Bishop Matthew Gibney sent a request to the Sisters for help to care for people suffering from typhoid fever during the 1890s gold rush.
 The first hospital established under this arrangement was at Kalgoorlie in the late 1890s followed shortly by another in the Perth suburb of Subiaco.

 The Sisters often cared for patients with infectious diseases including typhoid and Hansen's disease (leprosy), which spread quickly in crowded mining camps.
 In 1937, after much lobbying by Sister Mary Gertrude, the order established a hospital for Aboriginal Australian patients with Hansen's disease, outside of Derby.

 The Sisters of St John of God went on to establish additional hospitals, pathology and social outreach services in Western Australia, Victoria and New South Wales.

 In 2007, St John of God Health Care merged with the services previously operated by the Hospitaller Order of St John of God in Victoria, New South Wales and New Zealand.

 In 2015, St John of God Health Care expanded into public health care and took ownership of Hawkesbury District Health Service and opened St John of God Midland Public and Private Hospitals.

 In May 2025, the Sisters of St John of God announced plans to close the Sisters of St John of God Heritage Centre in Broome, Western Australia.
 The former convent has operated as a museum and archive since 1995, and many Aboriginal families with links to the area are concerned about what will happen to the historical photos and documents, many of which could be the only copies of such documentation in existence.
 As a result of being a privately owned collection, these documents and photographs are not protected by state legislation and as a result, could technically be destroyed without recourse available to family members and descendants of the Stolen Generations survivors.
 The Sisters of St John of God have long had links to the Broome area, having arrived at La Grange Mission (also known as Bidyadanga), 200 km south of Broome in 1957 to teach the children living in the mission.
 At the time the Sisters of St John of God arrived to La Grange, Missions continued to house Aboriginal children and young people, most of whom had been forcibly removed from their families for the purpose severing ties to family, language and culture under the guise of protection.